The Internet Archive National Emergency Library is Closing

 Technically, any digitally copied book could be lent out, or given away for that matter, an unlimited number of times.
 There is no marginal cost to producing and distributing digital copies of a book beyond the bandwidth to transfer them.
 And the National Emergency Library loans out its books in unlimited numbers.

-This may have been an overreach by The Internet Archive, though, because in early June, four commercial public publishers launched a lawsuit against The internet Archive, and possibly the entire idea of digital libraries.
+This may have been an overreach by The Internet Archive, though, because in early June, four commercial public publishers launched a lawsuit against The Internet Archive, and possibly the entire idea of digital libraries.
 The Internet Archive claims that the complaint attacks the entire concept of a library owning and lending digitally.

 The use of the phrase 'unrestricted' is a somewhat misleading description of what The Internet Archive is doing.
 The reference is to how many people can borrow the book at once, rather than the book being given as a restriction-free copy forever.
 Books loaned out by The Internet Archive are limited in duration to two weeks and digitally restricted to one user.
 But it is true that an unlimited number of people could check it out at once, and that is what the publishers are attacking.